 It is all too easy to find your office desk full of clutter and with papers strewn all over.
 Did you know that your office space greatly impacts how productive and efficient you are, let alone all the valuable time wasted frantically looking for items or notes you scribbled?
 In this article, we discuss how you can organize your desk on a budget with ease.

 Baskets or Paper Trays

-Use baskets or paper trays to keep your stash of papers in order, be it mail, bills, postcards, etc. Go through all your paper and sort it into three different categories.
+Use baskets or paper trays to keep your stash of papers in order, be it mail, bills, postcards, etc. Go through all your papers and sort them into three different categories.
 Label a basket for each of these categories.
 One for papers you do not need and intend to get rid of.
-Another for paper you are going to file.
-Another for paper you are supposed to act on.
+Another for the paper you are going to file.
+Another for the paper you are supposed to act on.
 This will greatly help keep clutter away and hence create more room for you to work.

 You can also hang your baskets to make use of your wall space.
 A pegboard wall will make it much easier for you to hang baskets.
 There are DIY tutorials available on how to construct a pegboard wall.

 Also, you don’t have to hoard notes and old postcards and have them strewn all over your desk.
 Instead of keeping them on your desk, tack them with some of your artwork on the wall to make a display.

 Color-code Filing System

 For the papers to file, colour-code your filing system into different categories and file all important papers in it.
 When you colour-code your filing system, it makes it well-organized, which makes your office more functional.
 You can colour-code as follows: Red for financial, green for medical, blue for insurance, orange for auto, purple for manuals, etc., according to your requirements.